pawel80-dev/IaC-Nginx-ELK/README.md

 # IaC-Nginx-ELK
-Infrastructure as Code: Nginx (reverse proxy), Elasticsearch, Logstash, Kibana
+Purpose of this LAB is to demonstrate how to use Infrastructure as Code aproach to configure: Nginx (reverse proxy), Elasticsearch, Logstash, Kibana, with the use of Ansible and Github workflows (pipelines).

 ![alt text](drawings/elk_hld_v04.png)
 *Syslog flow: high level design*